Ledgerback/DGSF/daoindex/Whitepaper/V0.9 Working Draft/06 Methods.md

 %%may need a more formal method for literature review%%

 We collected academic and grey literature to help identify %%or design principles%% principles  %%or search literature to find docs on principles and pick appropriate ones from there?
-Or for how to develop design principles?%% for how DAOs should be designed (or operated and governed) %%or expected characteristics%%.
-Additionally, to identify current issues facing DAOs.
+Or for how to develop design principles?%% for how DAOs should be designed (or operated and governed) %%or expected characteristics%%, and current issues facing DAOs.

 We collected academic and grey literature to help identify questions (or criteria) relevant to assessing a DAO, including issues faced by DAOs in practice, and to identify principles for guidance on how DAOs should be operated and governed.